-List on the Management Plan Worksheet, in chronological order, all major management actions necessary to implement the project during the first year of funding.
-(Worksheets for subsequent years will be included in your action plans for those years.)
+List on the Management Plan Worksheet, in chronological order, all major management actions necessary to implement the project during the funding cycle.
 Assign an approximate date for each action.
 If the action is ongoing, indicate the range of dates over which it will be implemented.
 A well-considered management plan assigns responsibility for action to a management team member.
 Indicate on the worksheet who is responsible for accomplishing each action.